 Brucemore has always been home to a range of animals.
-Originally built as a Carriage House and barn, the Visitor Center was home to several horses, a cow, and a Shetland pony named Neddie who pulled a cart for the Douglas girls.
+Originally built as a barn, the Carriage House was home to several horses, a cow, and a Shetland pony named Neddie who pulled a cart for the Douglas girls before it was used to house vehicles.

 Dogs also had a prominent role in the Douglas and Hall homes.
 While the Douglas family generally had a pet dog, the Halls’ German Shepherds are the most memorable examples.
 Howard admired loyalty and bravery in people – traits he also sought in his dogs.
 Brucemore was usually inhabited by at least two German Shepherds.
 Their residence on the estate is memorialized in the Pet Cemetery and the dog statues on the grounds.